Akankshameshram29/Smart-Agri-Avisor/backend/README.md

-# AgroSmart Backend - FastAPI Server
+# Smart Agri Advisor Backend - FastAPI Server

-This is the Python backend for the AgroSmart Intelligent Crop Advisor.
+This is the Python backend for the Smart Agri Advisor.

 ## Setup